WDI-SEA/notes/08-cs/cs-trees-data-structures/readme.md

 Ideally, this shouldn't happen, so we need to make sure that we only allocate memory when we absolutely need it.
 Web programmers occasionally encounter these problems, so it's good to have a general idea of what's going on under the hood.

+Also note that linked lists, graphs, trees, and any other data structure that relies on **pointers** (variables that aren't values, but memory addresses) will usually store data in the heap.

 ### Memory Hierarchy